COLUMN: We can make a difference in suicide numbers - Shelby County Reporter

 Steve Austin miraculously received a second chance at life after almost dying by suicide in 2012, and he made the most of his extra breaths on earth.

-Openly sharing his struggle with mental health issues through several books, he didn’t know how long his opportunity to make a difference would last, but he lived every day trying to make sure what time he did have was used to make a difference.
+Openly sharing his struggle with mental health issues through several books, he didn’t know how long his opportunity to make a difference would last.
+But he lived every day trying to make sure what time he did have left was used to make a difference.

 Sadly, the former pastor and author from Alabaster died on Monday, June 7, at the age of 38 in what is being investigated as a suicide according to the Hoover Police Department